lua-card-engine/ce_expansion_pokemon_base_set/README.md

 If a new player connects and does not have the card materials yet, CardEngine will download them from that R2 URL.

+### Required Setup in GitHub

+To enable the automatic synchronization to Cloudflare R2, you need to set up the following GitHub Secrets in your repository settings:

+- `R2_ACCOUNT_ID`: You can find this in your Cloudflare R2 dashboard under "R2 object storage" > "Overview" > "Account Details".
+- `R2_ACCESS_KEY_ID`: This can be created in your Cloudflare R2 dashboard under "Manage Account" > "Account API Tokens".
+It can only be seen once when created, so it's probably best to store this as an organization secret if you have multiple repositories using the same R2 bucket.
+Make sure the token gets both "Read" and "Write" permissions for R2.
+- `R2_SECRET_ACCESS_KEY`: See the instructions for `R2_ACCESS_KEY_ID`.
+- `R2_BUCKET_NAME`: The name of the R2 bucket where the card materials will be stored.

+Additionally, add this variable to the repository, to specify the expansion subfolder in the R2 bucket:

+- `EXPANSION_FOLDER`: Set this to `pokemon_base_set` for this expansion set.

 ## 🛠️ Tools

 This expansion set comes with a handy tool to convert `.png` card designs into the required `.vtf` format for use in Garry's Mod.